SMU Mustangs football: Rice

+In 1998 a traveling trophy, the "Mayor's Cup", was introduced to the series, and had been awarded to the winner each year through 2012.
+SMU left Conference USA for The American for the 2013 season, and no games were played after the 2012 meeting until Rice joined the American Athletic Conference in 2023.
+However, with SMU joining the Atlantic Coast Conference in 2024, the rivalry has become dormant again.

+SMU won the 2023 game and thus currently holds the Mayor's Cup.

+SMU leads the series 49–41–1 through the 2023 season.

 North Texas

 Nicknamed the "Safeway Bowl", the rivalry between SMU and North Texas is the most one-sided rivalry for the Mustangs.
 Its name is derived from a challenge from then North Texas head coach Matt Simon issued in 1994 after a two-year break in the series, stating "I'd like to play because I think we could beat them, and my players feel the same way.
 If they'd like to play on a Safeway parking lot ... just give us a date and time."
-North Texas generally considers SMU its biggest rival, but SMU downplays North Texas as a real rival.
+While North Texas views SMU as its primary rival, SMU has historically placed greater emphasis on its rivalry with TCU.
 SMU and North Texas are located about 40 miles apart in the Dallas-Fort Worth Metroplex.

 The schools have played on and off 42 times dating back to 1922 with three major hiatuses, from 1943 to 1973, from 1993 to 2005, and from 2008 to 2013.

-North Texas is joining the American Athletic Conference in 2023, so this will become a conference game for the first time.
+North Texas joined the American Athletic Conference in 2023, making this a conference game for the first time.
+However, with SMU joining the Atlantic Coast Conference in 2024, the rivalry has become dormant again.

-SMU leads the series 35–6–1 through the 2022 season.
+SMU leads the series 36–6–1 through the 2023 season.

 Navy

-SMU and Navy have played each other 23 times, with Navy leading the series 13–10.
+SMU and Navy have played each other 25 times, with Navy leading the series 13–12.
 In 2009, the athletic departments of the United States Naval Academy and Southern Methodist University created the Gansz Trophy in honor of Frank Gansz who played linebacker at the Naval Academy from 1957 through 1959, was on the Navy coaching staff from 1969 through 1972, and the coaching staff at SMU for the 2008 season before his spring 2009 death.
+The traveling trophy series has been a useful one for both schools because they both recruit students, even non-student athletes, heavily from each other's region.

-Navy joined the American Athletic Conference in 2015 which allowed for this game to become a yearly conference game.
+Navy joined the American Athletic Conference in 2015 which allowed for the rivalry to become a yearly conference game.
+However, with SMU joining the Atlantic Coast Conference in 2024, the rivalry has become dormant.

-SMU won the 2022 game and thus currently holds the Gansz Trophy.
+SMU won the 2023 game and thus currently holds the Gansz Trophy.

-Navy leads the series 13–11 through the 2022 season.
+Navy leads the series 13–12 through the 2023 season.